• Share this on:

 Some of the world’s most interesting apparel markets are in Europe.
 However, setting up a business relationship with a European buyer can be challenging.
 You will need to investigate the different European markets and sales channels and set realistic goals, so that you can measure your performance and success.

-1. What requirements must pants comply with to be allowed on the European market?
+1. What requirements and certifications must pants and trousers meet to be allowed on the European market?

-If you want to sell pants on the European market, there are several requirements that you need to comply with.
-Some are mandatory (both legal and non-legal).
-Others are voluntary.
+You need to comply with several legal and non-legal requirements when exporting pants to Europe.
+Other requirements are voluntary.
 Meeting them can give you a competitive advantage.
-Some requirements only apply to certain niches in the pants market.
+Some requirements only apply to certain niches in the pants and trousers market.

-There are several legal requirements for exporting pants to Europe, including those concerning product safety, the use of chemicals (REACH), quality and labelling.
-Check the EU Access2Markets online help desk for an overview.
+There are several legal requirements for exporting pants and trousers to Europe, including those concerning product safety, the use of chemicals (REACH), quality, and labelling.
+Check the EU Access2Markets online helpdesk for an overview.

 Follow these steps to ensure that your product complies with the relevant legal requirements:

-1. Product safety.
-Make sure that your product complies with the EU’s General Product Safety Directive (GPSD: 2001/95/EC).
-If your buyer supplied the product design, it is their responsibility to guarantee it is legally safe for consumers to use.
+1. Make sure your product complies with the EU’s General Product Safety Regulation (GPSR: 2023/988).
+If your buyer supplied the product design, it is their responsibility to guarantee it is legally safe for end-consumers to use.

-2. Use of chemicals.
-Make sure that you comply with the EU’s REACH Regulation.
-This restricts the use of chemicals in apparel and trims, including certain azo dyes, flame retardants, waterproofing and stain-repelling chemicals, and nickel.
+2. Make sure you comply with the EU’s REACH Regulation.
+It restricts the use of chemicals in apparel and trims, including certain azo dyes, flame retardants, waterproofing and stain-repelling chemicals, and nickel.
+Test input materials before production to prevent non-compliance.

-4. Labelling.
-Specify the material content of every item that you export to the EU, in accordance with EU Regulation 1007/2011.
-Check the EU Access2Markets online help desk for more information on how to do this.
+4. Specify the material composition of every item of pants and trousers that you export to the EU, in line with Regulation (EU) 1007/2011.
+Check the EU Access2Markets online helpdesk on how to do so.

-5. Intellectual property.
-Do not violate any intellectual property (IP) rights and do not copy designs from or share designs with other buyers.
-If your buyer supplied the design, they will be liable in case the item is found to violate a property right.
+5. Do not violate any intellectual property (IP) rights, and do not copy or share designs with other buyers.
+If your buyer provides the design, they will be liable if the item is found to violate a property right.

 Non-legal mandatory requirements